OlivierGaland/louna/README.md

 # Louna transcoder daemon
-Louna is a video transcoder daemon provided in a docker image based on ffmpeg with x265 support.
+Louna is a web based video transcoder daemon provided in a docker image including ffmpeg with x265 support.
 Once daemon is started it will monitor one or more volumes and transcode the videos inside in the selected format.
 You can add more videos in the watched directory(ies) and they will be processed when possible.